zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    record as it is sent on to the logging framework.

-   :rec: The record containing notice data before it is logged.
+   :param rec: The record containing notice data before it is logged.

 .. zeek:id:: Notice::manager_begin_suppression
    :source-code: base/frameworks/notice/main.zeek 298 298